 AVMA Study: Potential Link Between Obesity and Dog Cancer

 There are many studies about cancer and obesity.
 But, I chose this one to share with you because it’s published with the AVMA (American Veterinary Medical Association).
-A group of veterinarians were curious to find out if there was any link between dogs who were overweight and the development of cancer.
-The researchers found 1,777 dogs with cancer, and 12,893 dogs without cancer, for the study.
+A group of veterinarians was curious to find out if there was any link between dogs who were overweight and the development of cancer.
+The researchers looked at a large sample of veterinary records.
+1,777 dogs had cancer, and 12,893 dogs did not.

 The researcher’s goal in the study was to find out if there were a larger percentage of dogs with cancer who were obese… or if the dogs with normal weight had the same risk of developing cancer as the overweight dogs.